 It could be, if you’re sensible and resilient enough to spend an average of three-to-four months at sea.
 You’ll also need to be able to take orders, be adaptable and disciplined with a real can-do attitude, even if you’re chipping and painting.
 The cadets who do well on board are driven and very self-sufficient.
 On top of that, it’s essential that you have at least 64 UCAS points or equivalent or a minimum of five GCSEs at level five or above in English, maths, science (with physical science content).
 Yes, it’s demanding.
 But really rewarding.

+The final stage is the assessment centre (which will be virtual).
 If you get through to the assessment centre stage, there will be a competency-based interview, a facilitated test and a group exercise.
 The group exercise has a strong focus on safety, so make sure you’re prepared for that aspect.

 You’ll learn to maintain and repair all the electrical and electronic equipment, installations and machinery on board a ship